jonathanSimonney/pfeBack/README.md

 On `/api/map/interest_points/icons` you'll get a list of the interestPointIcons.

 #### position (not yet implemented)
-On `/api/map/position/add/:lat/:lng/:token` you'll add your current position on the map.
+Make a POST request on `/api/map/position/add/:lat/:lng/:token` you'll add your current position on the map.
 The token is given by the API when you connect (see the user part of the API)